YanivSalman/Position-website/README.md

 # Position-website
 Position-website

-In this example i examine the fixed position in Css. im also using bootstrap 4 to create a nice navbar and fixed-top and fixed-bottom classes on the navbar and the footer. the other parts are css only.
+In this example I examine the fixed position in CSS.

+I am  using bootstrap 4 to create a navbar and a footer.
+The other parts are only PURE CSS.

 You can download the files and watch the index.html.